Logo - Heritage Films Bohemia

 For a smooth narrative we must define which line we will follow.
 There are three basic concepts of filming we can work with:

-Maternal line Here we follow the ancestors of the maternal line.
-Their husbands are also mentioned (including basic information about their parents).
-For completeness we can trace and include all siblings.
+The Maternal Heritage (Matrilineal Line): We follow the direct ancestors of the maternal line.
+Their husbands are mentioned, including basic information about their parents.
+We can optionally trace and include all siblings.

-Pedigree of ancestors Covering all ancestors is demanding in terms of the number of people and the clarity for the viewer.
-We recommend limiting this to 2–3 generations back.
-We do not recommend combining this with all siblings.
-If you want a more comprehensive film, we suggest dividing the production into several parts.
+The Complete Ancestral Pedigree: Covering all direct ancestors (parents, grandparents, great-grandparents, etc.) is demanding in terms of the number of individuals and maintaining clarity for the viewer.
+We recommend limiting this to 2–3 generations back and suggest dividing the production into a documentary series if you desire a more comprehensive family history.

 Genealogical line – paternal with siblings